MicrosoftDocs/PowerShell-Docs/dsc/install-additional-dsc-resources.md

 Once **PowerShellGet** is installed on your system, you can find and install DSC resources hosted in the [PowerShell Gallery](https://www.powershellgallery.com/).

 First, use the [Find-DSCResource](Find-DSCResource.md) cmdlet to find DSC resources.
-When you run `Find-DSCResource` for the first time, you see the following prompt to install the "Nuget provider".
+When you run `Find-DSCResource` for the first time, you see the following prompt to install the "NuGet provider".

 ```
 PS> Find-DSCResource